 Can PI and Co-PI request for separate funds and hence budgets?

 Please note that the funds will only be transferred to the PI institute.
 It is PI’s responsibility to share funds with co-PI(s).

 What should I do if my project needs IBSC approval?

-In case the proposal requires IBSC approval, the PI would have to upload an IBSC certificate.
+In case the proposal requires (Institutional Biosafety Committees) IBSC approval, an IBSC certificate from the institute(s) where the experiments are carried out will be necessary.
+This can be uploaded by either the PI or the co-PI.
 In case they are unable to get the clearance within this period, they can upload a certificate on their letterhead stating that they have applied for IBSC clearance for the project.
 In case the project is approved, funds would only be released upon receipt of the final IBSC certificate.